Insights from a serial software startup founder

 - By Admin

-Meet David Heller, the co-founder of Reimbi: a software startup that enables fast, streamlined reimbursements for job candidates and other non-employees, like conference speakers and contractors.
+Meet David Heller, the co-founder of Reimbi, a software startup that enables fast, streamlined reimbursements for job candidates and other non-employees, such as conference speakers and contractors.

 All these things have happened within the past couple of years, but David’s entrepreneurial journey goes back over a decade and it involves a few twists, pivots, a little luck, and a leap of faith.
 Here’s the longer version of the story.

 Starting in the corporate world

 David spent a lot of time working for others before deciding to start his own company.

 "I did a lot of work before I created my first company," he says.
 "I was in the Army for eight years, and then I kind of did the corporate America thing.
 I worked for some big companies.
 Like, I worked for HP for a while.
 Then, I started to migrate to smaller companies because I wanted to get closer to making a day-to-day difference, and that can be hard in a bigger company.
 You might be super smart and everything, but probably your impact on the company on a day-to-day basis is pretty small because you’re one of 5,000 or 10,000."

 Through this experience, David learned a couple of essential facts about himself: He really likes solving problems and making boring processes run flawlessly.
 He also learned about the problems that businesses commonly face.
 The idea for his first business was borne out of these realizations and some spare time.